Peig Sayers: Books

+Sayers' memoir Peig describes her childhood immersed in traditional Munster Irish-speaking culture, which was still surviving despite rackrenting Anglo-Irish landlords, the resulting extreme poverty, and the coercive Anglicisation of the educational system.
+Another theme was devout Catholicism and mass emigration to the New World following a ceremonial ceilidh called an "American wake".

+Even though Peig Sayers' memoir at first received high praise, Máire Ní Chinnéide has since received very harsh criticism and accusations of censorship.
+Máire Ní Chinnéide did so, however, to make Peig's life story conform to the idealised vision of the Irish peasantry favoured by the ruling Fianna Fáil political party, which owed more to 19th century Romantic nationalism than to the reality of daily life or the culture of the Gaeltachtaí.

 One matter of speculation is whether there was delicate material that a female informant such as she would have refrained from recounting to a male collector (Irish Folklore Commission's policy being to hire only male collectors), though there was evidently close rapport established between the two individuals, which perhaps overrode such hypothetical barriers.
 She was also among the informants not comfortable with being recorded mechanically on the Ediphone, so the material had to be taken down on pen and paper.

-She continued to live on the island until 1942, when she returned to her native place, Dunquin.
-She was moved to a hospital in Dingle, County Kerry where she died in 1958.
-She is buried in the Dún Chaoin Burial Ground, Corca Dhuibhne, Ireland.
-All her surviving children except Mícheál emigrated to the United States to live with their descendants in Springfield, Massachusetts.